 - Vistage Marketing and Administration – expensive services that provide no value to members and little value to chairs

-When I hung out my shingle, I redesigned the process to provide more value at a lower cost to members.
+When I hung out my shingle, I redesigned the process to give members more value at a lower cost.

 ThinkTank vs. Vistage

-I’m a former Vistage Chair and I run peer-advisory groups and coach business, executives.
-I help people who run businesses to figure out what to do and hold them accountable to do it.
-If you are investigating peer-advisory groups like Vistage, The Alternative Board (TAB) or Renaissance Executive Forums, check me out.
+I’m a former Vistage Chair, and I run peer-advisory groups and coach business executives.
+I help people who run businesses to figure out what to do and hold them accountable for doing it.
+Check me out if you are investigating peer-advisory groups like Vistage, The Alternative Board (TAB), or Renaissance Executive Forums.

 If you’d like to see what a coaching session is like or to discuss, link here to schedule a complimentary, no-obligation online coaching session today.